karakusfurkan/fastapi/README.md

 # fastapi
-fastapi chatgpt integration with ci pipeline
+fastapi chatgpt integration with mongodb integration & ci pipeline

+you can use this with your openai key